NSERC/SSHRC/CIHR Undergraduate Student Research Award (USRA) Summer 2026

 Eligibility to hold an award

-To be eligible to hold a Winter 2026 NSERC or SSHRC USRA, a student:
+To be eligible to hold a Summer 2026 NSERC or SSHRC USRA, a student:

 Notes:

-• A student may hold an award during the Fall or Winter term as permitted by their academic program.
+- A student may hold an award during the spring/summer term as permitted by their academic program.

 Application/Nomination Process:

-Applications for the USRA program must be completed and submitted to the Canadian institution where the applicant wishes to hold the award through NSERC’s online system.
+Applications for the USRA program must be completed and submitted through NSERC’s online system.
 More information about the application process can be found at Instructions for completing an Undergraduate Student Research Awards (USRA) application – form 202.

 A student can apply to more than one institution.
 However, please note that it is the institution’s choice whether to accept candidates from other institutions.